Create your first component

 Only <component>, <fieldset>, and <style> tags are allowed at the top level in a component.
 Attempting to use other tags at the top level will result in a warning.

-Everything inside a <component> </component> tag will be rendered when the component is used.
+Everything inside a <component> </component> tag will render when you add it to an email.
 Let's start with a simple component called my-first-component:

-Use this component in an email:
+If you use this component in an email:

 <html>